DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/Prerequisites.md

 ### 🔹 Subscription Requirements
 Participants must have access to an **Azure subscription** with the following:

-- **Shared Subscription or Resource Group**: Ideally, your **team should leverage the same subscription or resource group** for seamless collaboration.
+- **Shared Subscription or Resource Group** in your Company's Tenant (Dev, Test, SandBox): Ideally, your **team should leverage the same subscription or resource group** for seamless collaboration.
 - **RBAC Role**:
   - At least **one team member** must have **Contributor + User Access Administrator** permissions.
   - The rest of the team should have **Contributor access** to the subscription or a dedicated resource group.